-Impact of Global Macroeconomic Developments on Our Company
+Impact of Global Macroeconomic Conditions on Our Company

-Global macroeconomic developments have impacted, and continue to impact, aspects of the Company's operations and overall financial performance.
-These macroeconomic developments include, among others, inflationary pressures, higher interest rates and tighter credit conditions.
-These macroeconomic trends could continue to impact our business, including impacts to overall financial performance in 2024, as a result of the following, among other things:
+Global macroeconomic conditions have impacted, and continue to impact, aspects of the Company's operations and overall financial performance.
+These macroeconomic conditions include, among others, inflationary pressures, high interest rates and tighter credit conditions.
+These macroeconomic trends could continue to impact our business, including impacts to overall financial performance in 2025, as a result of the following, among other things: